Numerical approximation of SDEs with fractional noise and distributional drift: Introduction

-\paragraph{Organisation of the paper.} We start with definitions, notations and preliminary results in Section \ref{secnumerical-analysis-SDE}, then state our main results in Subsection \ref{secmain}.
+\paragraph{Organisation of the paper.} We start with definitions, notations and preliminary results in Section \ref{secnumerical-analysis-SDE}, then state our main results in Section \ref{secmain}.
 The strong convergence of the numerical scheme \eqref{defEulerSDE} to the solution of \eqref{eqSDE} is established in Section \ref{secoverview-SDE}.
-This proof relies strongly on Besov estimates and the regularisation lemmas for fBm and discrete-time fBm which are stated and proven in Section \ref{secstochastic-sewing}.
+This proof relies strongly on estimates and regularisation lemmas which are stated and proven in Section \ref{secstochastic-sewing}.
 In Section \ref{secsimulations}, we provide examples of SDEs that can be approximated with our result.
 We also run simulations of the scheme \eqref{defEulerSDE} and observe empirical rates of convergence which are consistent with the theoretical results.
-Finally we gather some technical proofs based on the stochastic sewing lemma in Appendix \ref{appreg-fBm} and complete the proof of uniqueness in a larger class of processes in Appendix \ref{appextend-uniqueness}.
+In Appendix \ref{app:sec:regfBm}, we gather some proofs based of regularisation properties of the fBm and in Appendix \ref{app:sec:gronwall1} we prove the critical Gr\"onwall-type lemma that is useful for the limit case.